 Professor Sarah Cunningham Burley, University of Edinburgh & Professor Anne Kerr, University of Glasgow: ‘Tailored treatments for cancer: tales of research and care’.

-This project will co-produce a graphic novel with people involved in developments of novel cancer treatments.
+This project co-produced a graphic novel with people involved in developments of novel cancer treatments.
 Sharing the experiences of patients, carers, health care professionals, scientists and others will help convey the complexities of genomic medicine and the social and ethical issues it raises.
 The graphic novel format will help avoid language and literacy barriers and participants will be empowered to question, influence and advocate.
-The finished novel will also be used in workshops to help patients and carers produce their own short graphic stories based on their experiences.
+During its development the novel was also used in workshops to help patients and carers produce their own short graphic stories based on their experiences.

-Professor Andrew McIntosh, University of Edinburgh: ‘My depression, your depression - same name, different stories’.
+Professor Andrew McIntosh, (Lead: Dr Iona Beange) University of Edinburgh: ‘My depression, your depression - same name, different stories’.

 Professor McIntosh’s Stratifying Resilience and Depression Longitudinally (STRADL) project uses large datasets to investigate the causes and consequences of depression at a population level.
 However, this data-driven approach is not very effective at capturing individual differences.
 This public engagement project will enrich the research by using a person-centred approach – empowering those affected by depression to tell their stories in their own way by working with experts in digital and mental health storytelling.
 These stories will be shared with researchers, with policymakers and with the wider public at key exhibitions and events.
 As well as empowering participants to speak out about mental health, the project aims to help researchers understand and engage with the people and experiences behind the data.
 Researchers will also use the stories to bring participants’ voices to their discussions with policy makers.